redux-mvc/core/src/Stories/Api/Model/CreateModel/README.md

 3. `reducers?: Map<ReducerFunction>`

-  Defines the reducers with the folowing signature of the model.
+  Defines the reducers with the following signature of the model.

   ```ts
   ReducerFunction: (state: Object, action: ActionPayload) -> Partial<state>